pacoispaco/fastapi-simple-tutorial/tutorial.md

 To consider/discuss:
  - [ ] What did the API return before we added the default status code?

-### 7.2 Return the HTTP status code 404 Not found by setting the response status code (NOT WORKING)
+### 7.2 Return the HTTP status code 404 Not found by setting the response status code

 1. Add the proper HTTP status code for when an item in a collection resource is not found by returning the HTTP status code **404 Not found**.
 Import the FastAPI modules `Response` and `status`:
 ```python